gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    In case the message have value that are unknown the message is discarded and the event SHOULD be logged.

-   Two controll messages are defined in this specfication.
+   Two control messages are defined in this specfication.

 ## SHUTDOWN-Request {#SHUTDOWN-Request}